Welcome. We’re so glad you are here.

 PSI NY Communications Chair: Laurie Clark

-Laurie Clark holds a degree in Print Journalism from Hofstra University .
+Laurie Clark holds a degree in Print Journalism from Hofstra University.
 She worked for over seven years in publishing, as a publicist to authors at two major NYC publishing houses (Penguin Random House and HarperCollins), before relocating to Syracuse, NY.
-Currently, she is the Communications and Digital Media Coordinator for at Crouse Health.
-Personally, she is an avid runner who is active in the Syracuse running community and is a committee member of the Syracuse chapter of the Ride for Missing Children.
+Currently, she works in corporate communications in the QSR industry.
+Personally, she is an avid runner who is active in the Syracuse running community and is a member of PRSA’s CNY Chapter.
 She lives in Syracuse with her husband, two children and a bulldog.

 For more information or if you are interested in volunteering, please contact us using the form below and we’ll be in touch soon.